-Soil environmental conditions shape microbial communities properties and influence their functional response to disturbances, which in return can lead to modifications of their soil environment (Philippot et al., 2024).
+Soil environmental conditions shape microbial communities and influence their functional response to disturbances, which in return can lead to modifications of their soil environment (Philippot et al., 2024).
 However, links between microbial community properties and biogeochemical processes remain unclear despite being central for understanding how ecosystem functions are affected by climate change (Graham et al., 2016; Wallenstein & Hall, 2012).
 To better understand how the relationship between soil properties, mineral N pools, N2O fluxes and AO communities were affected by drought, we performed a correlation analysis.
 Notably, significant correlations were observed between several properties of the AO communities and the mineral N-pools.
 In particular, stronger correlations were observed in the control treatment between mineral N-pools and the abundances and diversity of AOA or comammox compared to AOB.
-This suggests that AOA and comammox rather than AOB are playing an important role in the fate of the mineral N pools in the studied systems.(Hermansson & Lindgren, 2001; Purkhold et al., 2000)(Banning et al., 2015)(Banning et al., 2015) (Leininger et al., 2006; Prosser & Nicol, 2008)d(Jia & Conrad, 2009)(Rütting et al., 2021)T. Moreover, the NH4+ pools were negatively correlated to the alpha diversity of AO and comammox while being positively correlated to that of AOB.
-Literature , these observations support niche differentiation between AO with AOA and comammox being oligotrophs (Kits et al., 2017) (Séneca et al., 2020)(Verhamme et al., 2011) while AOB copiotrophs ……Thus… NH4+ due to long-term N fertilization had a positive impact on the diversity of AOB(A. Xu et al., 2022).
+This suggests that AOA and comammox rather than AOB were playing an important role in the fate of the mineral N pools in the studied cropping systems.
+In line with our findings, Ouyang found that AOA dominated gross nitrification activity in agricultural moist soils (http://dx.doi.org/10.1016/j.soilbio.2016.01.012).
+However, the contribution of the different AO groups to nitrification remains controversial (refs).
+For example, using 15N-tracers and AO inhibitors, a recent study revealed comparable contribution of AOB and AOA to gross nitrification under low NH4+, but AOB showed higher contribution under NH4+-rich environment (Rütting et al., 2021).
+We also found that the NH4+ pools were negatively correlated to the alpha diversity of AOA and comammox while being positively correlated to that of AOB, which supports niche differentiation between AO groups (Prosser).
+Thus, AOA and comammox are described as oligotrophs (Kits et al., 2017) with higher NH4+ affinity and thrive in NH4+-poor condition while AOB exhibits copiotroph life-style and are favored in high NH4+ concentration (Verhamme et al., 2011).

-However, we found that in overall drought weakened these correlations between N-pools and AO alpha and beta diversity as well as AO abundances.
+In overall, we found that drought weakened these correlations between N-pools and AO alpha and beta diversity as well as AO abundances.
 This is likely explained by drought reducing overall microbial activity, including nitrification, due to a direct physiological stress (Schimel, 2018).
-In addition, the relationships between AO communities and NH4+ pools can also be indirectly affected by drought due to diffusion-driven substrate limitation as shown by the reduction at least 50% in nitrification with lower water potential (Stark & Firestone, 1995)(Stark & Firestone 1995).
+In addition, the relationships between AO communities and NH4+ pools can also be indirectly affected by drought due to diffusion-driven substrate limitation as shown by the reduction at least 50% in nitrification with lower water potential (Stark & Firestone, 1995).
+Altogether, our findings demonstrate the pervasive consequences of drought affecting not only AO communities but also their complex interactions with the environment, which may then influence the entire process of N-cycling.

 Conclusions

 Our study revealed that the effect of drought on the structure and diversity, and abundance of AO was modulated by cropping system, which is likely related to the availability of mineral N pools.
 Our findings emphasize that the response of AO communities to drought were taxa specific, and also depend on the measured variable.
 Specifically, the community structures of AOA and comammox were more strongly affected by drought than that of AOB, while the abundance of amoA genes of AOB and comammox clade B were more sensitive to drought.
 This study provides insights on the significance of agricultural management practices in influencing the response of N cycling and the corresponding communities to drought, which is fundamental for predicting potential changes and nitrification management in the future climates.